 Next, we evaluated the tuning profile of the taste-selective neurons.
 We aimed to understand whether the taste-selective MD neurons preferentially responded to only one single taste stimulus (i.e., narrow tuning) or, as suggested by the example neurons shown in Figure 2D, if they were capable of encoding information pertaining to multiple tastes (i.e., broad tuning).
-This analysis served only to estimate how many tasteselective neurons were modulated by more than one tastant independent of the quality / identity of the taste.
-Our analysis revealed that, while only 25.5% (36/141) of MD taste-selective neurons responded to one taste, the vast majority (74.5%; 105/141) were modulated by more than one gustatory stimulus (Fig. 2E; χ^2 test for given probabilities: $\chi^2 = 33.766$, df = 1, p-value = 6.216e-09).
-To further investigate differences in the tuning profiles of MD neurons, we calculated the response sharpness index (SI) and the response entropy (H) for each taste-selective neuron.
+This analysis served only to estimate how many taste-selective neurons were modulated by more than one tastant independent of the quality/identity of the taste.
+Our analysis revealed that, while only 25.5% (36/141) of MD taste-selective neurons responded to one taste, the vast majority (74.5%; 105/141) were modulated by more than one gustatory stimulus (Fig. 2E; $\chi^2$ test for given probabilities, $\chi^2 = 33.766$ ; df = 1; $p = 6.216 \times 10^{-09}$ ).
+To further investigate differences in the tuning profiles of MD neurons, we calculated the response SI and the response H for each taste-selective neuron.
 These two analyses are standard techniques used to evaluate the breadth of tuning of single neurons (Smith and Travers, 1979; Rainer et al., 1998; Yoshida and Katz, 2011; Bouaichi and Vincis, 2020).
 Figure 2E shows the distribution of the response SI (Yoshida and Katz, 2011).
 An SI of 1 describes a neuron that responds to only one taste, and an SI of 0 describes a neuron that responds to all five stimuli.
-The distribution of SI values strongly implied that most taste-selective neurons were broadly tuned. suggesting that the majority of taste-selective neurons in MD are modulated by more than one taste.
+The distribution of SI values strongly implied that most taste-selective neurons were broadly tuned, suggesting that the majority of taste-selective neurons in MD are modulated by more than one taste.
 Similar results were obtained by analyzing the response H. Low H values are evidence of narrowly tuned neurons, whereas high H values indicate broadly tuned neurons.
-The results of this analysis further confirmed that MD neurons are broadly tuned.
+It is important to note that when interpreting entropy values, the use of absolute neural response values can bias the results toward higher H values.
+However, despite this potential bias, the results from the three different analyses of the responsiveness profile of taste-selective MD neurons, as shown in Figure 2E, consistently indicate that MD neurons are broadly tuned.